tel8618217223380/mollify/trunk/mollify/ReadMe.txt

 With this configuration
 - User with id "1" (defined in user configuration) has two visible directories: "Folder A" and "Folder B"
 - User with id "2" (defined in user configuration) has two visible directories: "Folder A" and "Folder C"
+- Although "Folder A" exists in both users, they may point to different physical folder

 Rules are:
-- User id must exist in user configuration
+- User id [USER_ID] must exist in user configuration (see chapter 2.1)
-- Directory id's must be unique within user (two users can have same id's)
+- Directory id's [DIR_ID] can be freely chosen, but they must be unique within user (two users can have same id's)
-- Path must be absolute path in local file system
+- Path [DIR_PATH] must be absolute path in local file system
+- Actual file system folder name is not shown to user, but instead the name [DIR_NAME] defined in the configuration

 NOTE!
 Currently all files and directories are recursively exposed, so carefully select your configuration.